01 of 11

 Speckle on Some Sequins

-Add some sparkle to your holiday decor by filling your clear glass ornaments with sequins.
-At first glance, it may seem like you need to place each sequin meticulously inside.
-Actually, all you need to do is coat the inside of the glass ornament with floor wax, then remove the excess.
-Next, toss in a ton of sequins, put your thumb over the top of the ornament, then shake!Continue to 11 of 11 below.
+Add some sparkle to your holiday decor by filling the ornaments with sequins.
+The finished product may look like you meticulously lined the sequins inside, but it is much simpler than that.
+You coat the inside of the glass ornament with floor wax, remove the excess, toss in the sequins, plug the opening with your thumb, then shake.Continue to 11 of 11 below.

 11 of 11

 These emoji ornaments will resonate with your kids and are fun to make.
 You can either fill them with glitter or coat the inside with yellow paint.
 In this example, the emoji expressions were made using a Silhouette machine.
 You can also hand-paint the faces using a stencil.

 If emojis are not your thing, use green glitter and make the Grinch, try red glitter and make Santa Claus, or make reindeer using brown glitter.